torch/nn/doc/simple.md

 module = nn.Copy(inputType, outputType, [forceCopy, dontCast])
 ```

 This layer copies the input to output with type casting from `inputType` to `outputType`.
 Unless `forceCopy` is true, when the first two arguments are the same, the input isn't copied, only transferred as the output.
 The default `forceCopy` is false.
-When `dontCast` is true, a call to `nn.Copy:type(type)` will not cast the module's `output` and `gradInput` Tensors to the new type.
+When `dontCast` is true, a call to `nn.Copy:type(type)` will not cast the module's `output` and `gradInput` `Tensor`s to the new type.
 The default is false.

 <a name="nn.Narrow"></a>
 ## Narrow ##